-Isaac then pulled out a barbecue-style lighter, authorities said, and used it to ignite a rag in a bottle.
+Isaac pulled out a barbecue-style lighter, authorities said, and used it to ignite a rag in a bottle.
 He waited a few seconds as Gillespie huddled on the floor.
 Then he backed out of the elevator and tossed the flaming bottle in, authorities said.

 Associated Press writers Deepti Hajela and Colleen Long contributed to this report.